Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

-* Switch geocode to json and improve error checking
+* Switch geocode to json and improve error checking.
-* If query limit is reached, stop making requests for a while
+* If query limit is reached, stop making requests for a while.
-* Added extra data inside job_feed
+* Added extra data inside job_feed.
-* Few extra icons in font
+* Few extra icons in font.
-* Additonal hooks in single template
+* Additonal hooks in single template.
+* Pick up search_category from querystring to set default/selected category.

 = 1.10.0 =
-* Trigger change on 'enter' when filtering jobs
+* Trigger change on 'enter' when filtering jobs.
-* Updated add-ons page to pull from wpjobmanager.com
+* Updated add-ons page to pull from wpjobmanager.com.
-* Updated links
+* Updated links.
-* Fixed support for custom upload URLs
+* Fixed support for custom upload URLs.
-* Choose/limit application method to email, url or either
+* Choose/limit application method to email, url or either.
-* Default application value (if logged in) set to user's email address
+* Default application value (if logged in) set to user's email address.
-* show_featured_only option for [jobs] shortcode
+* show_featured_only option for [jobs] shortcode.
-* Add required-field class around required inputs
+* Add required-field class around required inputs.
-* Enable paste as text in wp-editor field
+* Enable paste as text in wp-editor field.

 = 1.9.3 =
 * Fix email URLs.